Whether you’re a parent looking for an activity for your teens or a teen wanting to work on a DIY project, these ideas are just for you.

 Dry the mugs on top of a paper towel, and that’s it.
 Instant mug spruce up!

-In case you’re not happy with your design, you can easily rub it off using nail polish remover.
+In case you’re not happy with your design, you can easily rub it off using a nail polish remover.
 My favorite is the nail polish remover I found here, which contains all-natural ingredients.

 The trick is to use a dishwasher safe mod podge.
 You also have to use masking tape to ensure straight glitter lines.